Jericho/GitReleaseManager/docs/input/docs/configuration/default-configuration.md

       no issues are found to be associated with a milestone.
 The contents of the empty release can be controlled via the associated Scriban template.
       **NOTE:** This configuration option was added in version 0.20.0 of GitReleaseManager.
+- **sort-issues-by**
+  - A string value which indicates the name of the field used to sort the issues.
+The possible values are: Title, Id.
+      **NOTE:** This configuration option was added in version 0.21.0 of GitReleaseManager.
+- **sort-issues-direction**
+  - A string value which indicates how the issues are sorted.
+The posible values are:
+      Ascending, Descending.
+      **NOTE:** This configuration option was added in version 0.21.0 of GitReleaseManager.

 See the [example create configuration section](create-configuration) to see an example of how a footer can be configured.